-To apply for federal aid (i.e., Title IV aid) you must complete the Free Application for Federal Student Aid (which is also known as the FAFSA) and be accepted into one of our programs.
-If you are applying for the Summer 2017, Fall 2017 and/or Spring 2018 semester(s), you must complete the 2017-2018 FAFSA no later than two weeks before your program begins.
-NOTE: FAFSA applications are processed in the order received by the Financial Aid Office so the sooner you apply - the sooner you will hear.
+To apply for federal aid (i.e., Title IV aid which consists of federal student loans and/or Federal Pell Grant funds, if eligible) you must complete the Free Application for Federal Student Aid (which is also known as the FAFSA) and be accepted into one of our programs.
+If you are applying for the Summer 2022, Fall 2022 and/or Spring 2023 semester(s), you must complete the 2022-2023 FAFSA no later than three weeks before your program begins.
+If you are planning to begin a program of study during the Summer 2023 semester or beyond, please make sure to complete the 2023-2024 FAFSA which will become available on or after October 1, 2022.

-Visit www.fafsa.ed.gov and remember to list the Baptist School of Health Professions (our federal school code is 014956) as a school of choice.
+Visit www.studentaid.gov and click on "Complete the FAFSA Form".
+Remember to list the Baptist School of Health Professions (our federal school code is 014956) as a school of choice so we can receive the results.
 Make sure to use the IRS data retrieval tool which makes completing the FAFSA an easy task!

 We will notify you of your financial aid eligibility and you will have the option of accepting, reducing or rejecting the aid that best complements your ability to pay for school.

-If you choose to accept the awarded student loans to cover your cost of attendance, you must complete a Direct Loan Master Promissory Note and the mandatory Entrance Counseling (www.studentloans.gov) as required by the Department of Education.
-These two items are required for all students new to the Baptist School of Health Professions regardless if you’ve done these at another college and/or university.
+If you choose to accept the awarded student loans to cover your cost of attendance, you must complete a Direct Loan Master Promissory Note and the mandatory Entrance Counseling (located at www.studentaid.gov) as required by the Department of Education.
+These two items are required for all students new to the Baptist School of Health Professions regardless if you've done these at another college and/or university.
+Both items are located under the "COMPLETE AND PROCESS" tab after you log in to your studentaid.gov account.

 To view our Code of Conduct Policy Related to Student Loan Activities, click here.